PavelSchor/1VLM/README.md

 ![Alt text](doc/intro.png?raw=true "Example aircraft")

 Features
-- Steady and unsteady aerodynamic analyses of complex configurations
+- Steady and unsteady aerodynamic analyses of complex aircraft configurations
+- flat and cambered surfaces
 - Groups of panels (for loads analyses)
 - Deflections of control surfaces
 - Basic trim algorithm, see example4 (to be coded in FDM later)